May 21, 2014 | personal injury Claims

 Calculating Whole Person Impairment

-The WPI rating system assesses cumulative effect of having multiple impairments.
-It’s essentially a guideline for the determining the degree of a patient’s permanent impairments resulting from an injury.
+The WPI rating system assesses the cumulative effect of having multiple impairments.
+It’s essentially a guideline for determining the degree of a patient’s permanent impairments resulting from an injury.
 It accounts for the effects of injuries on the person as a whole.

 When determining whether or not a person is catastrophically injured, a health care professional will assign: